Chapter 22 GLM families and use cases

 Gamma \((0, \infty)\) Inverse \(g(\mu) = \frac{1}{\mu}\) \(\mu = \frac{1}{\eta}\)

-This table provides a quick reference for understanding the key attributes of each GLM family, including the mathematical transformations that underpin their implementation.
+This table provides a quick reference for understanding the key attributes of each GLM family, including the canonical links and the transformations that underpin their implementation.
 See below for more details and some examples.

 • Properties: Used for binary or proportion data where the response is a probability or fraction between 0 and 1.
 The response variable must lie within the bounds \([0, 1]\).